Daniel-Nikpayuk/CPPF-CTR/README.md

 Taking the average of this quantity over the provinces, shows in fact the average budget balance for all three parties has been a state of deficit, but out of the three, again the NDP has the lowest such average deficit at about 0.46%.
 The Conservatives come in much higher at 0.81%, and the Liberals again trailing behind at about 1.13% the relative provincial productive abilities.
+The above graph demonstrates these realities.

-If you're more interested in hard numbers, here's the same data in table form:
+If you're more interested in hard numbers, here's the same data for the above two graphs in table form:

 <table>
  <tr>